CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/DFS-traversal-of-graph.md

 ## Time Complexity

-O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+$O(V + E)$, where V is the number of vertices and E is the number of edges in the graph.
 Each vertex and edge are visited only once.

 ## Space Complexity

-O(V), where V is the number of vertices.
+$O(V)$, where V is the number of vertices.
 The space is used to store the visited array.

 ## Resources